Easy ways to protect your farm’s data

 "When you look at the anti-virus, anti-malware programs on the market, making sure that it is up-to-date," Phillips says, adding it’s also critical to ensure the program is installed on all devices, including mobile phones, and that it searches and protects against ransomware.

-Shawna-Kay Thomas, a communication specialist with the Better Business Bureau, stresses the importance of strong passwords on farm tech tools.
+Shawna-Kay Thomas, Communication Manager at Gwin Communications, stresses the importance of strong passwords on farm tech tools.

 She suggests using phrases, perhaps from a song, which is a harder code to crack.
 As well, use a combination of upper- and lower-case letters, numbers and special characters mingled throughout the phrase to strengthen the password.